valkey-io/valkey-py/docs/advanced_features.rst

 A PubSub object adheres to the same encoding semantics as the client instance it was created from.
-Any channel or pattern that's unicode will be encoded using the charset specified on the client before being sent to Redis.
+Any channel or pattern that's unicode will be encoded using the charset specified on the client before being sent to Valkey.
 If the client's decode_responses flag is set the False (the default), the 'channel', 'pattern' and 'data' values in message dictionaries will be byte strings (str on Python 2, bytes on Python 3).
 If the client's decode_responses is True, then the 'channel', 'pattern'